Here are the best islands in Turkey; we have covered Turkish islands for families, singles, day-trippers, history buffs, and more!

-Best Beach In Turkey For Adventurers – Akdamar Island
+Best Island Of Türkiye For Adventurers – Akdamar Island

 Akdamar Island isn’t a spot that many tourists reach, as it is located in the far east of Turkey.
 However, if you have time to explore, you should check it out.
-Lake Van is huge, literally larger than you can comprehend, and there are many small islands within it.
-Akdamar Island is one of those many islands, and its most famous resident is the Church of the Holy Cross.
+Lake Van is huge, larger than you can comprehend, and many small islands are within it.
+Akdamar Island is one of those many islands, and its most famous residence is the Church of the Holy Cross.

 You can get to the island by boat trip, which leaves Akdamar itself, but boats don’t tend to go frequently, and you may have to wait until the boat is full before it sets sail.
 Alternatively, you can head to Van and book a guided excursion.